guptashraddha2016/Bigmart-Sales-Data-Analysis---Using-ML/README.md

   # Stpes
   1. Import Dataset
   2. Data Preprocessing
+     1. Find and Fill the null values
+     2. Convert object into int type using LabelEncoder
-  3. Create Model
+  4. Create Model
-  4. Find the accuracy
+  5. Find the accuracy